 Certain teas bring with them specific benefits and flavors.
 To find out what works best for you and tastes best here is some general information.

-Chamomile: Among all teas Chamomile appears to be the best option for improving thyroid health and reducing risk of thyroid cancer.
+Chamomile: Among all teas, Chamomile appears to be the best option for improving thyroid health and reducing the risk of thyroid cancer.
 In a study published in the European Journal of Public Health, it was found that consumption of herbal teas, specifically chamomile, was greatly beneficial when drank regularly and for extended periods.
 Data showed that those who drank chamomile two to six times a week over 30 years showed an 80 percent reduced chance of thyroid cancer as well as various other thyroid conditions.
 Traditional Medicinals offers a wide variety of wonderful, organic, high-quality teas including Chamomile.

 Chicory Root: For those finding it difficult to make the switch from coffee to tea, Chicory Root may be a good place to start.
 In addition to boosting digestion, it is full of antioxidants and anti-inflammatory agents.
 It also boasts a very similar taste to coffee.
 Many have found this tea to be an excellent coffee replacement because it satiates their craving without the caffeine.